UFAL-DSG/alex/alex/tools/vad/README.rst

 It looks like that the English VAD works well even for Czech.
 However, language independent VAD should be trained on all available languages.

+The goal is to train a robust multi-language VAD.

 Experiments and the notes for NN VAD:
 -------------------------------------